surveycto/field-plug-in-resources/docs/developer-docs-home.md

 ## What can a field plug-in do

 The short answer is that a field plug-in can do anything that a normal web page can do.
 When filling out a SurveyCTO form and you arrive at a field that uses a field plug-in, a web page is created using your field plug-in's code.
-On Android, a field plug-in is loaded in its own fully-functional Android webview.
+On Android, a field plug-in is loaded in its own fully-functional Android WebView.
 On iOS, it is loaded in a WKWebView.
 In web forms, it is loaded in an iframe.
 No matter which platform is used, a field plug-in is free to use HTML, CSS, and Javascript in the same way any normal web page can.

 ## How can a field plug-in interact with a form